Why I Will Never Again Watch the Fox News Channel Anchor Shepard Smith

 So How Did Shepard Smith Become Fox News Channel #1 Mr. Anchorman

-Shepard Smith began his career with Fox News Channel before the network rocketed to a coveted #1 position—winning out over vast communications conglomerates all battling it out in the ratings wars.
+Shepard Smith began his career with Fox News Channel before the network rocketed to a coveted #1 position—winning out over vast communications conglomerates all battling it out in the rating wars.

 Bill O'Reilly is, in my estimation, solely responsible for FNC's meteoric ascension.